Constructor

 property of aTokenDetails

-component of an Ably TokenRequest response).
+component of an Ably TokenRequest response, or a JSON Web Token satisfying the Ably requirements for JWTs).
 This option is mostly useful for testing: since tokens are short-lived, in production you almost always want to use an authentication method that allows the client library to renew the token automatically when the previous one expires, such asauthUrl

 ,TokenDetails